 - How accessible is the setting/school/college environment?

 Alphabet City try to be as accessible for all families.
-We have a ramp at the door for easy access and wide corridors.
-The toilets are wide and nappy areas are easy to access and we have a big outdoor space which is on one level and has AstroTurf .
-The 0-2 year old room is on the first floor which is accessed up the stairs, we do not have a lift or ramp to access the upstairs.
-If you EAL (English as an additional language) for you and your child we ask for you to share with us key words you use at home, so we can also use them at Nursery.
+The nappy areas are easy to access and we have a big outdoor space which is on one level and has AstroTurf .
+The 0-18 months room is on the first floor which is accessed up the stairs, we do not have a lift or ramp to access the upstairs.
+If you EAL (English as an additional language) for you and your child we ask for you to share with us key words you use at home, so we can also use them at nursery.
 We celebrate your culture with all the children and any special events you celebrate as a family we also so at nursery.
 Our menu reflects many different cultures so your child will get a wide variety of different foods from around the world.
 If you require someone to translate what we say, we working with EMTAS (Ethnic Minority Traveller Achievement Service) where they offer support for families with EAL.
 We also suggest a friend or another parent at the nursery that speaks the same language can translate to your home language.
 We encourage families of the same language to network together for support outside of Nursery.